 Long-lasting anatomical correction for most patients

-Laparoscopic hiatal hernia repair offers an effective solution for persistent symptoms and structural abnormalities, allowing patients to eat comfortably and sleep without the discomfort of stomach contents entering the chest cavity.
+Laparoscopic hiatal hernia repair offers an effective solution for persistent symptoms and structural abnormalities, allowing San Jose patients to eat comfortably and sleep without the discomfort of stomach contents entering the chest cavity.

-This minimally invasive procedure removes diseased or damaged portions of the large intestine while preserving maximum bowel function, treating conditions such as cancer, diverticulitis, or inflammatory bowel disease.
+This minimally invasive surgical procedure removes diseased or damaged portions of the large intestine while preserving maximum bowel function, effectively treating conditions such as colon cancer, diverticulitis, or inflammatory bowel disease.

 Using four to five small incisions (typically 0.5-1.5 cm each), your surgeon inserts a camera and specialized instruments to identify the affected section of colon.
 The diseased segment is carefully separated from surrounding tissues, removed through a slightly enlarged incision, and the healthy ends are reconnected to restore intestinal continuity.
 The entire procedure typically takes 2-4 hours under general anesthesia.